hajczek/Neighborhood---Warsaw-Cultural-Map/CONTRIBUTING.md

 # How to contribute

 This project was created during the Front-End Web Developer Nanodegree Scholarship - Udacity.
-If you want to contribute to this project, I invite you.
+If you want to contribute on this project, I invite you.